sahil7886/Sageo/spec.md

     sageo_id: string;           // Sageo-assigned unique identifier (on-chain)
     owner: string;              // MOI participant ID of the agent owner
     status: AgentStatus;        // Sageo operational status
-    created_at: number;         // Unix timestamp of registration
+    created_at: timestamp;         // Unix timestamp of registration
-    updated_at: number;         // Unix timestamp of last update
+    updated_at: timestamp;         // Unix timestamp of last update
     agent_card: AgentCard;      // The agent's A2A AgentCard with all metadata }
 ```